Breville Bambino Espresso Machine Review

 This is because of how small the steam wand is.

-It is sometimes pretty difficult to be able to get the proper point of leverage to create either a whirlpool or to incorporate air.
+It is sometimes pretty difficult to get the proper point of leverage to create either a whirlpool or to incorporate air.

 Let’s get to pouring.

-As I always do, I will transfer into a second jug because I think that provides a more uniform and overall, better milk quality.
+As I always do, I will transfer into a second jug because it provides a more uniform and overall, better milk quality.

 I was actually super surprised with the quality of milk I was able to achieve on this machine.